Guided Wilderness trails of the Cederberg

 The region's furniture, as well as telegraph poles were - and some restored river mills still are - made of local timber.

 Fire damaged skeletons remain.
 A few live cedar trees hold out in high crags.
-On plateaus conservationists still try for regrowth, as seen below - a cedar re-wilding project,.And there is a hike one can do through a young cedar forest.
+Conservationists still try for regrowth, as seen below - a cedar re-wilding project.
+One can hike through a young cedar forest.

 Take trails through kloofs of afro-montain forest, as well as cedar forest remnants.